zhaoweiyu-github/CondSig/README.md

 ### FilterSig module

-FilterSig module screens out condensate-like co-occupancy signatures (CondSigs) from co-occupancy signature by integrating multi-modal condensation-related features.
+FilterSig module filters out condensate-like co-occupancy signatures (CondSigs) from all co-occupancy signatures by integrating multi-modal condensation-related features.

 User can checkout documentations and tutorials in [FilterSig](docs/FilterSig).